I have a really hard time spending money on appliances that I don’t need because:

 - 1 cup of whole berries yields approximately 1 1/4 cups of freshly ground flour.
 Bagging and shipping flour makes it settle before you find it at the grocery store.
 Freshly ground flour is light and fluffy.

 - Measurements of flour in most recipes are referring to settled flour.
 You can prepare your flour in advance to account for this, or gently tap the measuring cups to settle the flour within the cup.

 - Freshly ground flour contains all parts of the berry, including the fat.
 Store any unused flour in a sealed container, in the freezer, for up to 30 days to prevent the flour from going rancid.

 You may be wondering why grinding your own grain is desirable when whole wheat flour is readily available at the stores.
 When you grind fresh flour, you retain the highest amount of nutrients available in the grains.
 The entire bran (outer coating), that has a lot of the nutrients, remains with the flour.

 Now, I know whole wheat flour at the store is darker in color like the wheat you grind at home, but oftentimes companies will refine all their flour then add back in the bran to make it “whole wheat”.
 Similar to how they enrich all-purpose flour.

 This defeats the purpose of the whole wheat flour being less refined and more nutritious.
 Don’t get me wrong though, there is a time and place to buy pre-ground flour!
 I’ve been in that boat as well before we could regularly grind our own grain.
 Soaking or making sourdough bread helps you regain some of the nutrients that turn dormant after grinding.

 Another reason grinding your own flour is better is because of the cost.
 It is much more cost effective to buy bulk grain and do the work yourself.
-Tropical Traditions and Palouse Brand have good prices on bulk grain.
+Palouse Brand have good prices on bulk grain.
 Also, check your area for a local coop.
 That is often the best way to get the most from your dollars.